List of creepypastas: Analog horror creepypastas

-The Mandela Catalogue

-The Mandela Catalogue is a YouTube analog horror series created by Alex Kister that takes place in the fictional Mandela County in Wisconsin, after it has suddenly become haunted by the 'Alternates', which can mimic people's voices and appearances and use psychological techniques to induce their victims to commit suicide.
-The series gained popularity in 2021 after a number of YouTubers posted videos covering it.
-As of December 2022, the series has 13 videos across 2 "acts".
-An indie game inspired by the series was created, titled Maple County.

 Gemini Home Entertainment

 Gemini Home Entertainment is a YouTube analog horror anthology series produced by Remy Abode.
 The series shows the contents of a set of VHS tapes produced by various entities and released by the eponymous Gemini Home Entertainment, a fictional media distributor.
 Over the course of the series, it becomes apparent that the material the tapes contain represent information about an ongoing extraterrestrial assault on the Solar System masterminded by 'The Iris', a sentient rogue planet, which has created numerous alien and paranormal entities to subjugate humanity and invade the Earth.